BartoszBrodowski/Portfolio_projects/WeatherApp/README.md

 ## **Aim**

-Learn how to use API and make a responsive web page (RWD).
+Learn how to use API and train making a responsive web page (RWD).

 ## **How does it work?**

 You simply write the city's name and click the buttom/press enter.
 Name of the city is sent to [OpenWeatherMapAPI](https://openweathermap.org/api).
 Then the web server sends back an object containing information about the weather in that particular city.
+Information taken from the object is displayed on the screen.
+The weather icons are dependent on the weather in a given place.

 ## **Final effect**